TheJelmega/prog-lang/design/README.md

 A default implementation can be provided which will be used when no explicit property is defined within an implementation.
 If any setter or getter has a default value, all others are also required to have a default.

+When implementing a property, if any getter or a setter is explicitly set, all others are also required to be explicitly defined.

 ## 7.12.
 Trait [↵](#7-items-)